richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 However, I got a [PR accepted to Apache Druid](https://github.com/apache/druid/pull/6764) which used the container appender strategy, showed good improvement in benchmarks, and the change went in to version 0.14.0.
 Druid is a project which seems to welcome contributions, and I think this was treated as a fairly safe change: limited in scope and modified well tested code.
-Having never been a Druid user, I doubt this was ever a particular hot spot, but can only assume it didn't cause any problems because the change hasn't been rolled back.
+Having never been a Druid user, I don't know if this was ever a particular hot spot, but can only assume it didn't cause any problems because the change hasn't been rolled back...

 # Parallel Aggregation

-Since the data structure is naturally splittable into chunks, it's very easy to parallelise aggregations like OR and XOR.
+A single threaded aggregation, like OR or XOR, can use the `FastAggregation` utility methods.

 ```java
 var combined = FastAggregation.or(bitmaps);
 ```

+Since the data structure is naturally splittable into chunks, it's very easy to parallelise aggregations like OR and XOR.
 In time linear in the number of containers, you can group the containers by their high bits into a `Map<Char, List<Container>>`.
 Each entry in that map can be processed in parallel, without any task skew, and reasonable results can be obtained from the high level streams API without bringing in any external dependencies.
 I implemented [this](https://github.com/RoaringBitmap/RoaringBitmap/pull/211) in early 2018, and should be very easy to use: